 Learn the 8 most common excuses and what you can do to solve each one

 Do you floss?
 Or, like many people, do you always seem to find a reason not to?
-A 2014 survey found that only 41% of Americans floss daily, and 20% never floss.
+A national survey found that only 41% of Americans floss daily, and 20% never floss.
 That’s most unfortunate, because flossing is even more important than brushing when it comes to preventing periodontal (gum) disease and tooth loss.

 The list of excuses for not flossing are varied and many.
 But for every excuse, there is a simple workaround that can help you consistently floss and enjoy better oral health.